Grants – Awards based on financial need which do not have to be repaid (unless a student withdraws from the university or owes a refund).

 A Financial Aid Administrator may exercise professional judgment to assist students that have extenuating circumstances which warrant a reevaluation of their eligibility for financial aid.
 These circumstances are as follows:

 A request for Professional Judgment form must be completed and submitted along with all documents required for your extenuating circumstance.

 Note: If you are a dependent student, provide documentation for both yourself and your parent(s).
 If you are independent student, provide documentation for both yourself and your spouse (if married).

 “Use of professional judgment is neither limited to nor required for the situations mentioned” as stated by federal regulation.

-Student instructions: Complete the Request for 2013-2014 Professional Judgment.
+Student instructions: Complete the Request for 2013-2014 Professional Judgment or 2014-2015 Professional Judgment.
 If applicable, the Employment Verification form must be included for the appropriate financial aid year when submitting the Professional Judgment form.